wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

 ## JSON to CSV transformation

-You can use the JSON to XML transformation to convert a JSON payload into a CSV payload according to your requirements using the configurations given below.
+You can use the JSON to CSV transformation to convert a JSON payload into a CSV payload according to your requirements using the configurations given below.

 ### Operation details